Department: Comparative Biomedical Sciences

 Donald teaches on the BSc in Bioveterinary Sciences, BVetMed and Gateway to BVetMed programmes.

-He is Course Director, First Year Leader and Admission Tutor for the BSc in Bioveterinary Sciences.
-Module Leader for the Foundation of Science Module (1st Year BSc Veterinary Sciences) and Deputy Strand Leader for Lymphoreticular & Haemopoietic’ Strand (2nd Yr BVetMed).
+He is currently Senior Tutor (Camden Campus) and Deputy Strand Leader for Lymphoreticular & Haemopoietic’ Strand (2nd Yr BVetMed).

 Primarily, he teaches Immunology and Cellular Biology on these programmes.

-Additionally, Donald teaches on the MSc in Immunology at Imperial College, BSc in Biological Sciences at Wolverhampton University, Pathology Module in the Natural Science Tripos (Year 3) at University of Cambridge and the Infection & Immunity option in the third year undergraduate medical course at Oxford University.
+Additionally, Donald teaches on the MSc in Immunology at Imperial College, BSc in Biological Sciences at UEL, Pathology Module in the Natural Science Tripos (Year 3) at University of Cambridge and the Infection & Immunity option in the third year undergraduate medical course at Oxford University.

 He is a Registered Practitioner of The Higher Education Academy, having successfully completed a Postgraduate College Certificate in Academic Practice at King’s College London, and is currently the Higher Education Academy Biosciences Representative for the RVC.

 Donald is passionate about increasing scientific awareness amongst the general public and fellow scientist, and also to encourage young people to consider a career in science by regularly contributing to public engagement activities; speaking at schools, colleges, community events and scientific festivals.
 He has often provided comments in the area of immunology to various media outlets.
-Donald has developed and teaches on a Biology Masterclass for year 13 pupils which consist of ‘a day at university’ involving lectures, a practical together with guidance on university application; as part of the college’s widening participation activity.
+Donald has developed and teaches on a Biology Masterclass for year 12/13 pupils which consist of ‘a day at university’ involving lectures, a practical together with guidance on university application; as part of the college’s widening participation activity.
 Donald is a mentor and role model for various organisations and Chair of Govenors of a school in North London .